symbiod/symbiod/README.md

 The goal of this project is to allow everyone to propose an idea of an opensource, non-profit project and to find a team of developers.

+## To run the application you should take the following steps

+git clone git@github.com:howtohireme/give-me-poc.git
+cp config/database.yml.sample config/database.yml
+Change the password in config / database.yml to your password. rake db:schema:load

 ## Subdomains navigation

 When you start app locally, use `lvh.me` domain to access it